Curbside Recycling Guide

 Pride Disposal & Recycling provides regular collection of recyclables.
 Please make sure to only include the correct materials in your recycling.
 Reducing contamination is imperative for the longevity and success of recycling in Oregon.
-If you’re in doubt, throw it out.
+If you regularly have more recycling than will fit in your cart, contact us to get an additional recycling cart at no charge.

 Share This Curbside Guide